sadia-kd/Password-Manager/README.md

 - As a user, I want to be able to change an account's account/username saved
 - As a user, I want to be able to see the total number of passwords saved

+### Done for Phase1:
+- As a user, I want to be able to add an account to my Password Manager with its password, user.
+- As a user, I want to be able to add the name of the application of what the pass/user belongs to
+- As a user, I want to be able to view all the accounts saved in my Password Manager
+- As a user, I want to be able to remove an account saved
+- As a user, I want to be able to see the total number of accounts saved